 2. The valuing process is measured using mathematical logic.
 Rather than describing how people differ in their ability to see and appreciate the worth of others, the Value Profile precisely measures how well one can see and appreciate others.
 This means that one can compare individuals to one another and look for numbers and patterns that suggest success—as well as difficulty—in performance.

 How do we know it is objective?
 The Hartman Value Profile results are not affected by differences in age, race or sex.
-Tests have been Hartman on representative samples from a data base of over 6500 individuals to confirm that the Axiometrics Value Profile (including the underlying mathematics) is objective, and does not discriminate.
+Tests have been performed on representative samples from a database of over 6500 individuals to confirm that the Hartman Value Profile (Axiometrics version)—including the underlying mathematics—is objective and does not discriminate..
 Is it EEOC compliant?
 Yes.
 The EEOC has established three requirements for any testing instrument used as part of the hiring decision process:

 1. The instrument must measure what it says it measures.